 Why granules in gutters need context

 Some shingle granules in gutters can be normal, especially after roof work or weather cycles.
+A typical asphalt shingle roof lasts roughly 15-25 years in the Texas climate, and granule loss naturally rises toward the end of that range.
 Heavy granule piles after hail, age, or wind should be documented with roof-surface conditions, not treated as a standalone conclusion.
+When we inspect granule buildup in Allen or Prosper, our roofers note whether the loss is even wear or concentrated on the storm-facing slopes, because that distinction changes the recommendation.

 If hail is part of the concern, compare gutter findings with the DFW hail season roof guide.